 If you have diabetes, a healthy vegan diet may help you manage your blood sugar better.
 For those with type 2, research shows a vegan diet may control your glucose levels better than other diabetes diets.
-It may also boost your mood.

 If you take insulin or other medication to control your blood sugar, talk to your doctor before you make a big change to your diet.
 A registered dietitian or diabetes educator can help you match your medicine with your meal plans.

 Not all vegan food is good for you.
 Ultra-processed choices like white bread, chips, and cookies can be vegan.
 But the refined grains, starches, and sugar in them have little to no fiber and nutrients.
 These kinds of foods can contribute to type 2 diabetes.

 To get the most benefit from a vegan diet, you should eat whole and low-processed foods, including:

 The saturated fat in animal products can lead to inflammation and heart disease.
 This makes insulin resistance and type 2 diabetes more likely.
 A healthy vegan diet, on the other hand, is high in unsaturated fats.
 Plant-based foods are also high in fiber, antioxidants, minerals, and polyphenols.
 These protect you against diabetes and can help you control your glucose level.

 There’s also evidence that a healthy vegan diet may:

 - Improve nerve damage from diabetes (neuropathy)